 a) Longevity vs. growth

 Business owners want their companies to stay in business for a long time.
-But on the other hand, they want to grow as much and as fast as possible.
+On the other hand, they want to grow as much and as fast as possible.

 These objectives are usually contradictory.
 You can try to grow quickly at the expense of safety.
 Alternatively, you can operate your business “safely” at the expense of growth.
 Few companies can operate safely while growing quickly.